 Tell Santa what YOU want

 Dismiss the myth that the holidays are for everyone but you.
 I would actually argue that we need a break more than our kids do.
-Take a bath, sip some _____ (insert beverage of your choice here), or just stare at the new Twighlight poster.
-Do something that makes YOU feel relaxed and happy.
+Take a bath, sip some _____ (insert beverage of your choice here), or just stare at the TV and eat M&Ms. Do something that makes YOU feel relaxed and happy.
 Refresh and recharge.
 Selfishness is not necessarily a bad quality.
 Without selfish moments, you lose yourself in the disability.
 Your child doesn’t want that anymore than you do.

 Read more holiday tips